Adult Acute Myeloid Leukemia in Remission

 Dose-intensive cytarabine-based chemotherapy can be complicated by severe neurologic and/or pulmonary toxic effects and should be administered by physicians experienced in these regimens at centers that are equipped to deal with potential complications.
 In a retrospective analysis of 256 patients who received high-dose bolus cytarabine at a single institution, the most powerful predictor of cytarabine neurotoxicity was renal insufficiency.
 The incidence of neurotoxicity was significantly greater in patients treated with twice daily doses of 3 g/m2/dose when compared with 2 g/m2/dose.

 Investigators attempted to address this issue with a meta-analysis using data from 18 separate prospective trials of AML patients using the donor-no donor design, with data from an additional six trials included for sensitivity analysis.
 The trials included in this meta-analysis enrolled adult patients aged 60 and younger during the years 1982 to 2006.
 Median follow-up ranged from 42 months to 142 months.
 Preparative regimens were similar among the different trials.
-Allogeneic transplant was compared to autologous transplant (6 trials) or to a variety of consolidation chemotherapy regimens with high-dose cytarabine being the most common.
+Allogeneic transplant was compared with autologous transplant (6 trials) or with a variety of consolidation chemotherapy regimens, with high-dose cytarabine being the most common.

 Treatment-related mortality ranged from 5% to 42% in the donor groups compared with 3% to 27% in the no-donor group.
-Of 18 trials reporting RFS across all cytogenetic risk groups, the combined hazard ratio (HR) for overall RFS benefit with allogeneic transplant was 0.80, indicating a statistically significant reduction in death or relapse in CR1.
-Of the 15 trials reporting OS across all cytogenetic risk groups, the combined HR for OS was 0.90, again indicating a statistically significant reduction in death or relapse in CR1.
+Of 18 trials reporting RFS across all cytogenetic risk groups, the combined hazard ratio (HR) for overall RFS benefit with allogeneic transplant was 0.80, indicating a statistically significant reduction in death or relapse in a first CR.
+Of the 15 trials reporting OS across all cytogenetic risk groups, the combined HR for OS was 0.90, again indicating a statistically significant reduction in death or relapse in a first CR.

 An important caveat to this analysis is that induction and postremission strategies for AML among studies included in the meta-analysis were not uniform; nor were definitions of cytogenetic risk groups uniform.
 This may have resulted in inferior survival rates among chemotherapy-only treated patients.
-Most U.S. leukemia physicians agree that transplantation should be offered to AML patients in CR1 in the setting of poor-risk cytogenetics and should not be offered to patients in CR1 with good-risk cytogenetics.
+Most U.S. leukemia physicians agree that transplantation should be offered to AML patients in first CR in the setting of poor-risk cytogenetics and should not be offered to patients in first CR with good-risk cytogenetics.

 The use of matched, unrelated donors for allogeneic BMT is being evaluated at many centers but has a very substantial rate of treatment-related mortality, with DFS rates less than 35%.
 Retrospective analysis of data from the International Bone Marrow Transplant Registry suggests that postremission chemotherapy does not lead to an improvement in DFS or OS for patients in first remission undergoing allogeneic BMT from an HLA-identical sibling.[Level of evidence: 3iiiA]